 $ python -m pytest

-or specify the test script that you want to run:
+Or specify a test script that you want to run:

 $ python -m pytest path/to/your/test.py

-You can also run all unit tests under a specified directory:
+You can also run all unit tests under a specific directory:

 $ python -m pytest tests/chainer_tests/<directory name>